Amarshah4334/Pewlett-Hackard-Analysis/README.md

-# 2. Results
+### 4 Major points from the two analysis deliverables.

-	4 Major points from the two analysis deliverables.
+o	Huge percentage of the employees will retire soon or be eligible for retirement soon.

-o	Huge percentage of the employees will retire soon or be eligible for retirement soon. o	Following is the job titles and their numbers of eligible retirees.
+o	Following is the job titles and their numbers of eligible retirees.

 ![image](https://github.com/Amarshah4334/Pewlett-Hackard-Analysis/blob/main/Queries/Retiring_titles.png)